Rasmus Holten

-Rasmus Holten (born 20 February 2005) is a Norwegian professional footballer who plays as a centre-back for Sogndal, on loan from Brann.
+Rasmus Holten (born 20 February 2005) is a Norwegian professional footballer who plays as a centre-back for Sandefjord.

 Club career

-Born in Bergen, Holten is a youth product of Fana IL and SK Brann.
+Born in Bergen, Holten is a youth product of Fana and Brann.

 On 26 February 2022, he signed his first professional contract with Brann, before starting his professional career with the Eliteserien.

-Holten made his professional debut with Brann in a 7–0 cup win over FBK Voss on 18 May 2022.
+Holten made his professional debut with Brann in a 7–0 cup win over Voss on 18 May 2022.

-After these early steps in the first team, he then went on loan at Mjøndalen IF in the Norwegian First Division for most of the 2023 and 2024 seasons.
+After these early steps in the first team, he then went on loan at Mjøndalen in the Norwegian First Division for most of the 2023 and 2024 seasons.

 Back with Brann, he went on to feature more often with the team as they finished second in the league, then playing the Champions league qualifying in the summer 2025.

 International career

 He is a youth international for Norway, having played from the under-18 to the under-21.

 He captained the Norway national under-20 football team in the 2025 FIFA U-20 World Cup, where Norway reached the knockout stages for the first time in history.
 Holten scored the only goal in the first match against Nigeria.
 After the game, FIFA officially named him the Player of the match.
 He also scored in the quarter finals against France.